+44 2081 444 580

 But if you’re hoping to avoid some of the crowds and the hike in holiday pricing, you can consider sailing during the shoulder season in May or June.
 With June winds averaging 10-15 knots from the southeast and weather warming up to an average of 84F (28C), you can get the best of the islands without the tourist frenzy, making early summer perhaps the best time to sail in the BVIs.

 Antigua is another ideal getaway in the Caribbean and one of the world’s most favorable for sailing.
 With 54 miles of Caribbean coastline, Antigua boasts an impressive 365 beaches, so you have no limits to your yachting adventures.
-And with year-round desirable conditions, you can’t go wrong with a holiday in Antigua; throughout the year, temperatures average between 77F (25 C) and 88F (31 C), trade winds remain steady, and the tidal range is small, between 12 and 18 inches.
+And with year-round desirable conditions, you can’t go wrong with a holiday in Antigua; throughout the year, temperatures average between 77F (25 C) and 88F (31 C), trade winds remain steady, and the tidal range is small, between 12 and 18 inches, making navigation easier and safer.
+Antigua also hosts several international regattas, such as Antigua Sailing Week in late April, drawing sailors worldwide.
+Planning your trip around these events can add a festive atmosphere to your sailing adventure.

 Read more: